Emergency Medicine, Medical ToxicologyBoston, Massachusetts, United States of America

 Connect with the speaker?

-Dr. Timothy B. Erickson is a new HHI Core Faculty member with expertise in environmental toxicology and crisis in climate change.
-He also has active humanitarian health projects in conflict regions of Ukraine and Syria.
-Dr. Erickson is an emergency medicine physician at the Brigham and Women’s Hospital in Boston where he serves as the Chief of Medical Toxicology in the Department of Emergency Medicine.
+Dr. Timothy B. Erickson is an HHI Core Faculty member with areas of expertise in humanitarian health, environmental toxicology, the crisis in climate change, wastewater epidemiology, chemical/biological terrorism, and acute injuries in global conflict and disaster settings.
+He has active humanitarian health projects in conflict regions of Ukraine and Syria.
+Dr. Erickson is an emergency medicine physician at Brigham and Women’s Hospital in Boston, MA where he serves as the Vice Chair for Academic Affairs and the Division Chief of Medical Toxicology in the Mass General Brigham (MGB) Department of Emergency Medicine at Harvard Medical School.

-Dr. Erickson earned his M.D. degree from The Chicago Medical School in 1986.
-He completed an emergency medicine residency training at the University of Illinois and his medical toxicology fellowship at Cook County Hospital in Chicago.
+Dr. Erickson earned his Doctor of Medicine degree from The Chicago Medical School.
+He completed emergency medicine residency training at the University of Illinois and his medical toxicology fellowship at Cook County Hospital in Chicago.
 Dr. Erickson is a Fellow of the American College of Emergency Physicians, American College of Medical Toxicology, American Academy of Clinical Toxicology, and the prestigious National Geographic Explorers Club.

 Previously, Dr. Erickson served as the Director of the UIC Center for Global Health and Professor of Emergency Medicine and Toxicology at the University of Illinois at Chicago.
 Dr. Erickson also served as the Associate Dean for Faculty Affairs, Graduate Medical Education, and Continuing Medical Education at the UIC College of Medicine.
 He was Acting Head in the Department of Emergency Medicine and has held other multifaceted appointments ranging from Residency Program Director to the Chief of Medical Toxicology.